Advantages of Visualising the 2050 Climate Change Impacts on Cities

 Climate change news bombards us almost every day – extreme climate events worldwide, leaders talking about how to tackle the problem, vulnerable countries asking for assistance to cope with climate change effects, and humanitarian and environmental groups demanding changes.

 The 2021 IPCC report presents a big challenge for everyone on our planet.
-It tells us that we are perilously close to hitting 1.5°C, the global warming limit that parties agreed to during the Paris Agreement in 2015.
+It indicates that we are perilously close to exceeding 1.5°C, the global warming limit that parties agreed upon during the Paris Agreement in 2015.

 At 2°C of global warming, heat extremes are more likely to reach critical tolerance thresholds for agriculture and health.
 But it won’t just be about temperature.
-Still, it will also affect the water cycle, and rainfall pattern, permafrost thawing, glacier and ice sheet melts, droughts, and extreme events will become more frequent.
+Still, it will also affect the water cycle, and rainfall patterns, as well as permafrost thawing, glacier and ice sheet melting, droughts, and extreme events, which will become more frequent.

 But what the 1.5°C or 2°C warming looks like is sometimes hard for people to imagine or envision or how it might affect their daily lives.